Simulation-based inference in a Bayesian quadratic model

 We propose below an individual exercise that pursues to consolidate the basic concepts that we have learned in the previous theoretical session and that we have been practising in this session.

-We return to the analysis of the dataset Weights by age and ethnicity of the children.
+We return to the analysis of the dataset by age and race of the children.
 Perform simulation-based inference on this data set assuming a non-informative Jeffreys’ prior for the parameters.
 Assess the probability that a 10-year-old child weighs more than 30 (kg.).